We recently caught up with DTS college student Gabby, a freshman at Occidental College. Here’s what she had to say about college life.

 My check-ins with Stephanie have helped me immensely in that speaking with her once a week forces me to self-reflect.
 Since I know she’ll ask me how I’m doing, I actually have to know the answer in order to give her a response.
 Needing that response has taught me how to pause, check-in with myself and figure out how I’m feeling because life gets so busy sometimes that you don’t really know how you’re doing.

-How does Health and Wellness Director Carmen help?
+How does Wellness Counselor Carmen help?

 Carmen has been extremely helpful in my transition.
 Before moving in, she helped me feel less stressed about my worries coming into college, like wondering if I’ll get along with my roommate and if I’ll be able to handle having so much freedom.
 She has taught me how to re-create my thoughts in ways that make my worries less frightening and more manageable.
 She has also helped me remain healthy especially in maintaining a good sleep schedule despite the busyness that college introduces to our lives.